-Diabetes awareness focuses on increasing awareness for diabetes and its signs and symptoms, getting support for research needed toward preventing, treating and curing all forms of the disease, and encouraging people to make healthy changes is one of the main goals of diabetes awareness.
-Diabetes can cause blindness, nerve damage, kidney disease, and other health issues, is one of the leading causes of disability and death in the United States.
+Diabetes awareness focuses on increasing awareness for diabetes and its signs and symptoms.
+In addition, getting support for research needed toward preventing, treating and curing all forms of the disease is also included.
+Encouraging people to make healthy changes is one of the main goals of diabetes awareness.
+Diabetes can cause blindness, nerve damage, kidney disease, and other health issues.
+It is one of the leading causes of disability and death in the United States.
 Almost 30 million people in the United States have diabetes, and more are at high risk of developing type 2 diabetes.

 TYPES OF DIABETES

 According to the American Diabetes Association, there are 2 different types of diabetes.
 Both types are presented by having abnormally high blood sugar levels, the cause and development of each type are different.

 Type 1 diabetes is usually diagnosed in children and young adults, and was previously known as juvenile diabetes.
 In type 1 diabetes, the body does not produce insulin.